Open Science Practices

 3. Code Transparency

-The policy of Quantitative and Computational Methods in Behavioral Sciences is to publish papers only if methods used in the analysis are clearly and precisely documented and are maximally available to any researcher for purposes of reproducing the results or replicating the procedure.
+Only papers whose methods used in the analysis are clearly and precisely documented and are maximally available to any researcher for purposes of reproducing the results or replicating the procedure will be publshed in this journal.

 1. Authors reusing data available from public repositories must provide program code, scripts for statistical packages, and other documentation sufficient to allow an informed researcher to precisely reproduce all published results.